saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/pre-run-executables.md

 ### Storing a Configuration Script

-Your script can be stored in GitHub or in [App Storage](/mobile-apps/app-storage/) (for more information see [Common Error Messages](https://docs.saucelabs.com/dev/error-messages/#failed-to-download-mobile-application)).
+Your script can be stored in GitHub or in [File Storage](/mobile-apps/app-storage/) (for more information see [Common Error Messages](https://docs.saucelabs.com/dev/error-messages/#failed-to-download-mobile-application)).
 You can also use [Gist](https://gist.github.com/) to easily host your executable file.
 Make sure to use the link containing the raw file contents.

 ### Set the `prerun` Capability